 Six tips to accomplish this include remembering and making use of the following techniques.
 These can help to manage the condition:

 - Acknowledging that unpleasant things happen: Life is full of challenges as well as good and bad days.
-Just because one day is bad does not mean all days will be bad.
+Having one bad day does not mean all days will be bad.

-- Recognizing when thoughts are irrational: Catastrophizing often follows a distinct pattern.
+- Recognizing irrational thoughts: Catastrophizing often follows a distinct pattern.
 A person will start with a thought, such as “I am hurting today.”
-They will then expand on the thought with worry and anxiety, such as, “The pain is only going to get worse,” or “This hurting means I’ll never get better.”
+They will then expand on the thought with worry and anxiety, such as, “the pain is only going to get worse,” or “this hurting means I’ll never get better.”
 When a person learns to recognize these thoughts, they are better equipped to handle them.

-- Thinking about another outcome: Instead of thinking about a negative outcome, consider a positive one or even a less-negative option.
+- Thinking about another outcome: Instead of thinking about a negative outcome, try to focus on a positive one or even a less-negative option.

-- Offering positive affirmations: When it comes to catastrophic thinking, a person has to believe in themselves and that they can overcome their tendency to fear the worst.
-They may wish to repeat a positive affirmation to themselves on a daily basis.
+- Offering positive affirmations: When it comes to catastrophic thinking, a person has to believe that they can overcome their tendency to fear the worst.
+They may wish to repeat a positive affirmation on a daily basis.

 - Practicing excellent self-care: Catastrophic thoughts are more likely to take over when a person is tired and stressed.
 Getting enough rest and engaging in stress-relieving techniques, such as exercise, meditation, and journaling, can all help a person feel better.

 Mindfulness means being present and grounded in the current moment rather than fixating on the past or future.

 People can practice mindfulness by using grounding exercises.
 Try breathing deeply, remaining present in the moment, and noticing small details of one’s surroundings — sights, sounds, smells, and sensations.